ACH 2024 Conference Program

 Dexnell Peters (University of the West Indies, Mona Campus): “Religious pluralism, missionaries and the integration of the Greater Southern Caribbean in the Revolutionary Era”

-Kristen Block (University of Tennessee): “Medicinal Springs in the Early Caribbean: Disfiguring Ailments and Permeability in Creole Healing Stories”
+Kristen Block (University of Tennessee): “Medicinal Springs in the Early Caribbean: Creole Healing Stories at the Intersection of Medicine and Race”

-José Andrés Fernández Montes de Oca (University of Costa Rica): “Afro-Caribbean Peasantry in the Costa Rican Caribbean: Land Tenure, Mobility, and Ethnicity, 1870-1970”
+José Andrés Fernández Montes de Oca (University of Costa Rica): “West Indian Land Tenure in the Costa Rican Caribbean, 1870-1930”

 3:15-3:30pm Coffee Break